mauricekastelijn/llm-assistent/README.md

 ## Features
 - Web-based frontend for user interaction
+   - Including a Gradio-based frontend for interactive user interfaces
 - Hosted backend with agentic functionalities using LLMs
 - Integration with Langchain framework for building and managing agents
 - Local LLM hosting with Ollama in Docker containers